 Tutorial

-This tutorial will guide you through the basic usage of the elevation mapping cupy.
-You will learn how to run the plane segmentation node, the sensor node, and the TurtleBot example.
+This tutorial will guide you through the basic usage of elevation_mapping_cupy.
+You will learn how to run the core node and the TurtleBot example.

 If you want to use your own custom plugins, please refer to the Plugins.